JSilvestrini/Mental-Block-Coding/README.md

 This allows the user to check traffic to localhost, though it could be changed to allow for input.
 I could also add a way for the user to send packets.
 This would make it so in multiple terminals you could send and recieve packets.

+## ToDo List Application
+This is a very simple (and ugly) webapp that allows the user to add a task and remove it This could be made nicer with CSS, but that can come later Also, storage of the tasks could be done too, which could be nice Overall, there is a lot that can be done with this